rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

 [Screenshot 12](/2023-02-11_17.35.49.png)

+We ended up not doing comprehensive reverse engineering to discover how exactly the `decode()` function works.
+Instead, we were able to side-step that question by reusing a simplified version of string decoding code in our AST transform, thus achieving the objective of undoing the string concealing.
+Reversing the string decoding part could perhaps be a worthwhile exercise in itself, but in this case it would be a needless distraction.

 Unifying all the AST transforms we did into a single script that Node.JS could run is left as an exercise to the reader.
 Another exercise could be regenerating the `decode()` function from AST form, so that it would not need to be